bellowbloom2022/smalllife/README.md

 # smalllife
-This is a game call smalllife
+This is a game project